mrizaln/madbfs/README.md

 - [ ] Periodic cache invalidation.
 Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cachesize` limit.
 - [ ] IPC to talk to the `adbfsm` to control the filesystem parameters like invalidation, timeout, cache size, etc.
 - [x] Implement the filesystem as actual tree for caching the stat.
+- [x] Implement file read and write operation caching in memory.
 - [ ] Implement versioning on each node that expires every certain period of time.
 When a node expires it needs to query the files from the device again.
 - [x] Implement proper multithreading.
 Current implementation is practically single threaded (the tree is locked every time it is used) which is not ideal.